mkskrzypczak/Sit-On-Our-Chair/README.md

 # Sit-On-Our-Chair
-Hope Page of Sit On Our Chair site
+Home Page of Sit On Our Chair site

-Project in progress